raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In a request message (QR=0) the RCODE is generally set to zero on transmission, and silently ignored on reception, except where specified otherwise (for example, the Terminate Session operation, where the RCODE indicates the reason for termination).
+In a request message (QR=0) the RCODE is generally set to zero on transmission, and silently ignored on reception, except where specified otherwise (for example, the Retry Delay operation, where the RCODE indicates the reason for termination).

 The Z bits are currently unused, and in both requests and responses the Z bits SHOULD be set to zero (0) on transmission and silently ignored